unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 # Entrypoint values

 ## HTML elements
 HTML Elements are directly appended to the document body.
-The can be created with normal DOM APIs (`document.createElement()`) or with JSX syntax:
+They can be created with normal DOM APIs (`document.createElement()`) or with JSX syntax:
 ```tsx
 import { Entrypoint } from "uix/html/entrypoints.ts";